 Because he’s a Top Performer and he worked hard to get his finances in order, he’s now living the life he wants to.

-He doesn’t have the fancy cars, the huge homes, and the caviar with every meal because that’s not what a Rich Life means to him.
+He doesn’t have fancy cars, huge homes, and caviar with every meal because that’s not what a Rich Life means to him.

 If that’s what it means to you, great!
 We have systems to get you there.
 But for this millionaire, all he needs is his time to spend with his family and financial stability.